PLASMA/SERUM ROOM TEMPERATURE STABILIZATION SOLUTION

 To assess plasma quality after the freeze-drying process, we performed SDS-PAGE to compare protein profiles between freeze-dried and frozen plasma samples.

-As expected, the same profile was observed in both type of samples, confirming that the technology developed by 300K Solutions does not alter plasma protein composition.
+As expected, after 12 months stored at room temperature, the same profile was observed in both type of samples, confirming that the technology developed by 300K Solutions does not alter plasma protein composition.

 The Plasma and Serum Solution developed by 300K Solutions has been subjected to rigorous quality control after freeze-drying and room temperature storage to assess plasma composition and properties.